finos/perspective/docs/md/js.md

 ```

 Attributes on a `<perspective-viewer>` are reactive.
 When the user interacts
-with the viewer, the attribtues will update to reflect the current viewer state,
+with the viewer, the attributes update to reflect the current viewer state,
 and these can be read with the standard DOM API method `getAttribute()`;
 likewise, the `setAttribute()` method will update the `view()` and UI state.